Latest articles

 An interesting film from Orson Welles.
 The film contrasts two approaches to law and order along the U.S.–Mexico border.
 On one side, the Mexican authorities are represented by Charlton Heston’s character, an idealistic, procedure-bound official committed to doing things by the book.
 On the other side, the American side is run by Welles himself, playing…

-• IRS Loses Case on Intra-Family Loans vs. Gifts
+• Recent Case: IRS Loses Case on Intra-Family Loans vs. Gifts

 The Tax Court’s recent decision in Estate of Galli v.
 Commissioner, issued March 5, 2025, addresses the treatment of intra-family loans and gift tax.
 The case involved a $2.3 million transfer from a mother to her son, documented with a promissory note at the applicable federal rate (AFR).
 The IRS argued that the loan lacked…